arjyadebsengupta-netizen/Machine-Learning-Repository/01_Classical_ML/01_Linear_Regression/mathematics.md

 ---

-## 37. A Deeper Physics Example: Hubble's Law
+## 37. Connection to Physics: Hubble's Law

 A particularly useful scientific example is the relationship between recession velocity and distance.